emcdonagh-OT/outreach/README.md

 # Outreach Tracking

-Open Targets Repo for tracking Outreach related issues, namely:
+Open Targets Repo for tracking some Outreach activities:

 - todo_blog.csv: possible themes to be published at http://blog.opentargets.org